 The Toth laboratory investigates the biology and the pathogenesis of oncogenic herpesviruses.

-KSHV is responsible for the development of the vascular tumor Kaposi’s sarcoma (KS), and two B cell lymphomas such as primary effusion lymphoma and a subset of multicentric Castleman’s disease in immunocompromised people.
-KSHV is a true oral herpesvirus, which is shed in the oral cavity, and KSHV infection can lead to the development of oral KS, the most common oral malignancy in AIDS patients.
-Following replication in oral epithelial cells, KSHV may be transmitted into endothelial cells and B lymphocytes where it establishes latency, which is responsible for the life-long infection of the host.
-Our research program uses genetically-engineered KSHV mutants and structural-functional biochemical assays combined with system biology and genomic approaches to interrogate the function of specific viral and host factors that are critical for the persistent KSHV infection, viral immune evasion and viral oncogenesis.
-Better understanding of what viral and host epigenetic factors control KSHV infection can lead to the development of novel strategies to blocking KSHV infection and pathogenesis.
+KSHV is responsible for the development of the vascular tumor Kaposi’s sarcoma (KS) and two B-cell lymphomas: primary effusion lymphoma and a subset of multicentric Castleman disease, particularly in immunocompromised individuals.
+KSHV is a true oral herpesvirus that is shed in the oral cavity, and KSHV infection can lead to the development of oral KS, the most common oral malignancy in patients with AIDS.
+Following replication in oral epithelial cells, KSHV may be transmitted to endothelial cells and B lymphocytes, where it establishes latency, resulting in lifelong infection of the host.
+Our research program uses KSHV mutants and structure-function biochemical assays combined with proteomics and genomics approaches to investigate the roles of specific viral and host factors that are critical for persistent KSHV infection, viral immune evasion, and viral oncogenesis.
+A better understanding of the viral and host epigenetic factors that regulate KSHV infection may lead to the development of novel strategies to prevent KSHV infection and pathogenesis.
 KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV KSHV

 NEWS about lab life and achievements of our collaborative team – read here